Nic5472K/ScientificData2021_HealthGym/Demo/README.md

 #---
 Further note:
-A) This is not a standalone programme
+A) This is not a standalone software
  	- If you wish to use your own dataset, you will need to manually modify Z001_DataPreprocessing.py .
 B) We assume you are generating time series data (e.g., blood glucose level over time)